smittyvanilli/sv-courses/README.md

 This course will help me understand financial analysis.
 I know this is a highly regulated industry and hope to learn the regulations necessary to create my own POS Dashboard and hopefully, database and full application.
 This is something I always wanted to do.
 There are many terms I need to know that I can putinside the dashboard and POS to do this.
 This will be an interesting project to do!

+4. Drupal From Basics to Advance with 3 Live Projects

+## Notes

+This is a course I need that I will be using Drupal for a complex booking app project that is needed.
+Drupal has a more friendly eco-system for developers and I want to learn this system for that reason.
+I will be learning these systems to become an expert in CMS.
+Later, I intend to master web frameworks!
+And in the future, I am consdiering creating my own CMS / framework for my own projects and will share that on GitHub.
+Please note: This is not to compete with Trongate, Laravel, CakePHP (and so on) web frameworks.